rolandyuwy/tp/docs/DeveloperGuide.md

 #### Design consideration:

-Comparators used for sorting are stored as static variables in `ComparatorUtil`, allowing for the code to be scalable for future sorting orders.
+Comparators used for sorting are stored as static variables in `ComparatorUtil`, allowing for the code to be scalable for future sorting orders and commands.

 Sorting information is stored as user preferences, to allow for the information to be retained when the application closes.
 Thus, the user's preferred sorting mechanism is stored, to enhance user experience.

-Furthermore, this helps for items added or edited by calling `AddCommand` and `EditCommand` in the list to be updated dynamically according to the sorting mechanism.
-Thus, the user does not need to sort the list again.
+Furthermore, this allows for dynamic updates of the food item list according to the stored sorting preference.
+In other words, when a food item is added or edited by calling `AddCommand` and `EditCommand`, the food item will be sorted dynamically according to the stored sorting mechanism.
+Thus, there is reduced hassle as the user does not need to sort the list again.

 ##### Aspect: Permanence of list sorting

 * **Alternative 1 (current choice):** Permanently sort lists.
-  * Pros: Less hassle if a specific sorting order is preferred by the user.
+  * Pros: There is less hassle when refreshing the app, as the specific sorting order preferred by the user is stored.
-  * Cons: User is unable to sort lists after executing `FindCommand` or `ListCommand`, a likely useful feature for the user, as sorting is useful for narrowed down lists.
-    However, they may achieve the same result by first sorting, then executing `FindCommand` or `ListCommand`
+  * Cons: If the user wishes to sort displayed lists temporarily, they may only achieve this by sorting, then undoing the command, which may be a hassle.

-* **Alternative 2:** Lists are sorted by description by default, and sorting by priority or expiry date are reflected in displayed lists temporarily.
+* **Alternative 2:** Lists are always sorted by description by default, and sorting by priority or expiry date are reflected in displayed lists temporarily.
-  * Pros: User may sort the items on displayed lists, after executing `FindCommand` or `ListCommand`.
+  * Pros: The user is able to sort the lists temporarily if they prefer to do so.
-  * Cons: Sorting is not permanent, thus lists stored are sorted by description by default.
+  * Cons: Sorting is not permanent, thus lists stored are sorted by description by default, which is not desirable if the user has other preferred sorting orders.

-<div style="text-align: right"><a href="https://ay2021s1-cs2103t-f13-4.github.io/tp/DeveloperGuide.html">^ Back to top</a></div>
+<div style="text-align: right"><a href="https://ay2021s1-cs2103t-f13-4.github.io/tp/DeveloperGuide.html#">^ Back to top</a></div>

 ### Quantity field in food items